kumardeo/blogger-pwa/README.md

    * **Updater service worker filename**: `onesignalworker.js`
    * **Service worker registration scope**: `/app/onesignal/`
 7. Find App's `App Id` and note it down.
-8. Add your `App Id` in `pwa.config.ts` file and commit the changes.
+8. Put your `App Id` in `pwa.config.ts` file.
 9. Also set `oneSignalEnabled` to `true`.
+10. Commit the changes.

 > [!WARNING]
 > Do not add any code provided by OneSignal in the Template XML because I have already added it as per requirement in `pwa.js`.